relsqui/matrix-repro/README.md

 * **Expected/Why:** I'm still not sure how Appveyor parses these, so I honestly don't know if this will work or not.
 If the condition has to be unique, this will work.
 If the actual selected set of jobs does, it won't, but I don't think that can possibly be true and everything else work the way it does?
 * **Result:** Only `test` ran (with `[full ci]` in the commit message).
 I don't understand _anything_ any more.
 Might be time to go home, haha.

+Okay, after going home and coming back I learned two important things from Appveyor:

+* When you put `matrix.only` and `branches.only` in a `for` block, what's happening is "for only these jobs, run on only these branches" and _not_ "for only these branches, run only these jobs."
+You can specify them in either order which makes this really unclear, and I'm reversing the way I write them in the config immediately.

+* _These blocks are ordered_.
+Given the above, and also how matrix config works and everything else before the actual build scripts, the possibility of these being ordered literally did not occur to me.
+That does a lot to narrow down the field of how this is supposed to behave.

+Naturally, there's no explicit documentation about how multiple limits (`branches.only` but also `only_commits`) interact with each other.
+I'm guessing they're intersected (has to be on the branch and have the commit message) rather than unioned (either), and also whether or not that's true, I suspect treating it that way will get me a more readable config.

+That said, if I'm wrong, it's the fastest way to get the config I actually want, so let's check real quick.

 <!-- For easy copy/paste:

 ##